Yaacoub/Yaacoub/README.md

 🏆 <ins>WWDC2020 Swift Student Challenge Winner</ins>

-My name's Peter Yaacoub, and I'm a 16 years old Lebanese student who has been attending school and developing iOS apps concurrently since 2017. 🔀 Besides programming, I find joy in working with electronic hardware, composing music, drawing and writing! 👨🏻‍🎨 I also love languages.
+Hi, I'm Peter Yaacoub, a 16 years old Lebanese student who has been attending school and developing iOS apps concurrently since 2017. 🔀 Besides programming, I find joy in hobbies such as football (soccer), electronics, music composition, drawing and writing! 👨🏻‍🎨 I also love languages.
 I'm fluent in English, French and Arabic, advanced in Spanish, and intermediate in German.

 ## "Journey" 👀